WPP-Public/Potato-ACE/src/asce/components/disclosure/README.md

 The names of the component HTML attributes are exported as properties of an object `ATTRS` so they may be imported.
 To avoid name clashes you can import using `as`, e.g. `import Disclosure as asceDisclosure from ...`.
 After `DOMContentLoaded` is fired, the component will automatically initialise an instance of itself within each `<asce-disclosure></asce-disclosure>` tag.

 You must add an ID to each disclosure tag for the component to work.
+Disclosures are hidden by default but can be initially shown by adding the attribute `asce-disclosure-visible="true"` to it.

 Add the attribute `asce-disclosure-trigger-for=<disclosure-id>` to each triggering element, replacing `<disclosure-id>` with the ID of the disclosure to be triggered.
-By default triggers will toggle the visibiility of the disclosure, but you can add the attributes `asce-disclosure-show-trigger` or `asce-disclosure-hide-trigger` to ensure the trigger only shows or hides a disclosure respectively.
+Only use "clickable" elements like buttons or anchor tags for triggers.
+Triggers will by default toggle the visibiility of the disclosure, but the `asce-disclosure-show-trigger` or `asce-disclosure-hide-trigger` attributes can be added to the trigger to ensure it only shows or hides its disclosure respectively.
-Disclosures are hidden by default but can be initially shown by adding the attribute `asce-disclosure-visible="true"` to the disclosure.

 ## SASS